The Syrian victory over terrorists in Deir ez-Zor is horrifying Israel.

 “I can’t sleep after this victory of the Syrian Army, Iran and Hezbollah in the East of Syria.
 II cannot find a way to be optimistic about this.
 Assad is winning”.

-Earlier this morning at 02.43 on Thursday the 7 of September 2017, Israeli warplanes violated Lebanese airspace and aggressively fired missiles on a Syrian military position in the Masyaf countryside countryside, in the western part of Hama Governorate.
+Earlier this morning at 02.43 on Thursday the 7 of September 2017, Israeli warplanes violated Lebanese airspace and aggressively fired missiles on a Syrian military position in the Masyaf countryside, in the western part of Hama Governorate.
 The illegal Israeli strikes killed two of the brave Syrian Army soldiers who defend the whole world against terrorists.
 Additionally, the aggressive Israeli action and caused material damage to the site.

 The Israeli media has taken a cowardly and shameful attitude when faced with the fact that it has lost in Syria.
 Israeli media has stated that its aggressive act was the bombing of a chemical plant in Syria, even though Syria relinquish its chemical weapons in 2014, having never previously used them.